bitcoin-abe/bitcoin-abe/README-FIRSTBITS.txt

 running a version that supports it.

 If you run without use-firstbits, Abe will default it to false and will never create the table.
-I'd like to have a script that turns firstbits on and off, but for now the best you can do is to stop Abe and run these (UNTESTED) SQL commands, once you have configured use-firstbits=true:

-DELETE FROM configvar WHERE configvar_name = 'use_firstbits' AND configvar_value <> 'true';
-UPDATE configvar SET configvar_value = 'Abe29.3' WHERE configvar_name = 'schema_version' AND configvar_value = 'Abe30';
+The Abe.reconfigure module turns firstbits on and off once you have upgraded Abe's schema.
+Stop all processes using the database, change the use-firstbits setting in abe.conf, and run:

+    python -m Abe.reconfigure --config abe.conf

 I have tried a few dozen addresses, and they match firstbits.com.
 Please report issues in the forum thread